Paradigm4/elastic_resource_groups/README.md

 ## Residency Lifetime

-At the moment, the residency is associated with an array name at creation time and cannot be mutated.
-Thus, storing or inserting something into `foo` will not alter its residency:
+At the moment, the residency is associated with an array name at creation time and cannot be altered.
+Thus, storing or inserting something into `foo` will not change its residency:
 ```bash
 $ iquery -aq "insert(project(apply(between(bar, 1,3), val2, val*10), val2), foo)"
 {x} val